tylertian123/mictoggle/README.md

 mictoggle <device name here>
 ```

-The device name of the remapped device will be `mictoggle_remapped`.
+The remapped device is created with the `module-remap-source` module and will be called `mictoggle_remapped` (you can't change this currently).
-You probably won't need it, and currently it can't be changed.
+When `mictoggle` is killed, the module will be unloaded (even if `mictoggle` did not load it, i.e. it already existed).

 ## Desktop Entry